voodoofrog/palace-of-hearts-desire/README.md

 On Windows, creating symlinks requires administrator privileges so unfortunately you need to run the above command in an administrator terminal for it to work.

 ## Licensing

-This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT] for Foundry Virtual Tabletop.
+This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT] for Foundry Virtual Tabletop and [Creative Commons].

-Please add your licensing information here.
-Add your chosen license as `LICENSE` file to the project root and mention it here.
-If you don't know which license to choose, take a look at [Choose an open source license].

 [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT]: https://foundryvtt.com/article/license/
-[Choose an open source license]: https://choosealicense.com/
+[Creative Commons]: ./LICENSE